jkulhanek/deep-rl-pytorch/README.md

 git clone https://github.com/jkulhanek/deep-rl-pytorch.git
 ```

 All dependencies are prepared in a docker container.
 If you have nvidia-docker enabled, you can use this image.
-To pull and start the image, just run:
+To pull and start the image just run:

 ```
 docker run --runtime=nvidia --net=host -it kulhanek/deep-rl-pytorch:latest bash